GregorRadovic/Magopoly/README.md

 - **Programming:** Gregor Radovic (<https://github.com/GregorRadovic>)
 - **Music:** *"The Britons"* by Kevin MacLeod (incompetech.com), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-- **Art:** individual artists are credited on their cards.
+- **Art:** Individual artists are credited on their cards.
 Card layouts were generated with [Magic Set Editor](https://magicseteditor.boards.net/).

 ## Legal